amplication/docs/docs/how-to/deploy-to-aws-ecs.md

 slug: /deploy/aws/ecs
 ---

 To get started with deploying your generated service onto Amazon Web Services (RDS), we can look towards Elastic Container Service (ECS).
-This is a service which allows to deploy an application as a container in an easy manner.
-This walkthrough uses various plugins within Amplication together, to both provision the infrastructure required as well as setup a process for continuous integration and deployment.
+ECS lets you easily deploy an application.
+This walkthrough uses various [Amplication plugins](/getting-started/plugins/) together, to both provision the infrastructure required as well as setup a process for continuous integration and deployment.

 ## 1. Pre-requisites - Manual configuration